 The local board will improve access to activities leading to a recognized postsecondary credential (including a credential that is an industry-recognized certificate or certification, portable, and stackable) by analyzing historical program data, in-demand occupations, sector strategies and working with business and industry leaders to see what their needs are.
 The local board will also work with private and public postsecondary educational institutions concerning training that may be needed to fit the needs of the businesses and industries in the local area.
 We work with Cochise College in Cochise County and Eastern Arizona College in Graham and Greenlee counties to assure their students have access to Title I-B programs.
 The local board will work with Core Partners to refer and co-enroll participants in Title I-B services.
 For example, the local board will work with Title II to assist people to obtain their high school equivalency and will work with Title III to work with participants who have been dislocated from their job.
 Staff in Cochise county give presentations to nursing students and allied health students to inform them about our Title I-B programs.
 In Graham and Greenlee counties staff attend College Career night at Eastern Arizona College to inform students about our Title I-B services.
 We also, utilize Facebook, Twitter and Instagram to “get the word out” about our services.
 We are hosting podcasts and Facebook Live sessions on social media to inform the public of our services.
 Our Business Services Representatives engage employers to tell them about our services.
 We also, do on-the-job trainings, work experiences and internships at various businesses in the tri-county area to assist our participants to gain experience in the field they are interested in and enroll in the community colleges to earn the credentials.

-Federally-recognized credentials are awarded in recognition of individual attainment of measurable technical or industry/occupational skills necessary to obtain employment or advance in an industry/occupation.
+Industry-recognized credentials are awarded in recognition of individual attainment of measurable technical or industry/occupational skills necessary to obtain employment or advance in an industry/occupation.
 Additionally, they are an attestation of qualification or competence issued to an individual by a third party (such as an educational institution or an industry or occupational certifying organization) with the relevant authority or assumed competence to issue such a credential.
-Training programs that result in federally-recognized credentials may be listed on the ETPL.
+Training programs that result in industry-recognized credentials may be listed on the ETPL.

-Locally-recognized credentials are obtained after completing a training that has been determined by the LWDA to not result in a federally-recognized credential, but which is determined of value due to its being required by local employers and to result in employment.
+Industry-recognized credentials are obtained after completing a training that has been determined by the LWDA to not result in a industry-recognized credential, but which is determined of value due to its being required by local employers and to result in employment.

 Types of Acceptable Credentials: The following are acceptable types of credentials that count toward the credential attainment indicator: